 A cybersecurity risk assessment has the following importance:

 - Reduced long-term costs: Cybersecurity risk assessments enable an organization to detect and analyze existing risks.
 This way, it can adopt effective solutions to mitigate them.
 Mitigating risks prevent cyber-attacks and the resulting damages and financial implications.

-- An organization achieves an improved self-awareness: Risk assessments identify weaknesses within an organization’s cyber defense.
+- An organization achieves improved self-awareness: Risk assessments identify weaknesses within an organization’s cyber defense.
 It also identifies vulnerable systems and ineffective cybersecurity policies.
 By doing so, a business can plan for areas requiring additional investments.
-It can further use the results of the assessments to create stronger cybersecurity programs leading to an improved security posture
+It can further use the assessments’ results to create stronger cybersecurity programs leading to an improved security posture.

 - Prevents cybersecurity incidences and data breaches: Identifying security risks before criminals can exploit them prevents breaches.
 Risk assessment entails identifying risks with more severe impacts.
 This risk identification will pave the way for the implementation of adequate security controls.